-“It seems like people think that homeless really consists of drug addicts, the veterans, but you really don’t hear about the elderly,” Terry Jones-Signaigo, associate administrator and volunteer coordinator, said.
-“They’re out there and I really don’t think anybody has a true number on how many people are out there.”
+“It seems like people think that [the] homeless [population] really consists of drug addicts [and] the veterans, but you really don’t hear about the elderly,” said Terry Jones-Signaigo, associate administrator and volunteer coordinator.
+“They’re out there, and I really don’t think anybody has a true number on how many people are out there.”

 Debra Johnson, 62, used to be homeless.
 She started living at Mary Ryder Home in October after a series of hardships placed her there.
 She is one of 58 residents.